IIsovaII/hits2025_ML1/README.md

 The project contains jupyter notebooks in `/notebooks`, where I tried to study the input data of the competition, experimented with the models.

 The final model is wrapped in a CLI application, the model code is in `./model/model.py`.
+The final solution uses CatBoostClassifier.

 ---
 # How to